-Over ten years ago, Amazon Web Services announced Reserved Instances (RIs) to help customers realize significant cost savings by committing to usage of a specific instance type and operating system within an AWS region.
+Traditionally, enterprises using the Amazon Web Services cloud leveraged Reserved Instances (RIs) to realize significant cost savings by committing to usage of a specific instance type and operating system within an AWS region.

-As AWS introduces Savings Plans, an additional flexible pricing model for AWS compute services, Densify is excited to announce full support for this offering by proactively determining the optimal strategies to leverage AWS Savings Plans and maximize cloud cost savings.
+More recently, AWS has introduced Savings Plans, an additional flexible pricing model for AWS compute services.
+Densify helps manage Savings Plans and RIs at enterprise scale by proactively determining the optimal strategies to leverage AWS Savings Plans and maximize cloud cost savings.

 Savings Plans are AWS’ flexible pricing model that offers low prices on EC2 and Fargate for a commitment to a consistent amount of usage (measured in dollars per hour) over a 1- or 3-year term.
 When you sign up for Savings Plans, you will be charged the discounted savings plan price up to your commitment.